 - You fail to certify on Form 8854 that you have complied with all U.S. federal tax obligations for the 5 years preceding the date of your expatriation or termination of residency.

 Are you behind in your US tax filings?
 It is important to speak with a CPA before filing your returns.
 We can help.
-Call us today for a free consultation.
+Call us today.